Space Engineers: First steps into the game

-Players begin by selecting or joining a world with customizable settings.
+Players begin by selecting whether to play in single player mode, or to join a multiplayer server.

+There are multiple multiplayer servers, all with different content and therefore different persistent worlds.
 These settings determine features such as the number and arrangement of asteroids, the inclusion of planets, and the starting equipment provided.
 During world creation, advanced options allow players to modify gameplay dynamics, such as tool and machine efficiency, inventory capacity, and whether procedural generation is enabled—effectively creating an infinite universe.

 Once in-game, the player controls a customizable astronaut, known as a "Space Engineer," equipped with tools including a drill, welder, and grinder (if enabled).
 Gameplay revolves around the construction and management of voxel-based structures, starting with the placement of foundational blocks.
 Players can create grids by placing blocks freely in open space, which form the basis of ships, stations, or other constructs.

 Each block has specific properties, serving structural, functional, aesthetic, or interactive roles.
 For example, armor blocks are the primary building material and can deform or be destroyed through collisions or weapon fire.
 Functional blocks, such as assemblers and refineries, require power, which can be generated by solar panels or reactors.